imixs/imixs-workflow/src/site/markdown/webtools/controller.md

 The comment section in this example encapsulates the method call 'onLoad(view)'.
 This will pre compute the data result.
 In this way the el expression _view.endOfList_ is computed correctly during navigation.

+## The LoginController

+This Backing Bean LoginController provides methods to identify the login state and user roles.

+ * isAuthenticated() - returns true if user is authenticated and has at least on of the Imixs Access Roles
+ * isUserInRole(rolename) - tests if the user is assigned to a specific JAAS role
+ * getUserPrincipal() - returns the userPrincipal Name
+ * getUserNameList() - Returns the current user name list including userId, roles and context.
+See also the [DocumentService](../engine/documentservice.html)
+ * doLogout(ActionEvent event)  - invalidates the current JSF user session
+	 * groups.